What to expect

 after 1 year

-In clinical trials, participants regained about 71% of the weight they lost within a year of stopping.
+No large withdrawal study has been published for this drug, but across this class of treatments much of the lost weight typically returns within a year of stopping.
 This is the body returning to its defended weight — not a personal failure.
 Current evidence supports long-term use for people who respond well.

 The regain isn't because the drug "stopped working" — it's because the underlying biology (hunger hormones, metabolic adaptation) reasserts itself once the drug is removed.
 This is how the body is wired.